reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 </Suspense>
 ```

 Server Components and Suspense are React features rather than Next.js features.
 However, adopting them at the framework level requires buy-in and non-trivial implementation work.
-At the moment, Next.js's App Router is the most complete implementation.
-The React team is working with the bundler developers to make these features easier to implement in the next generation of frameworks.
+At the moment, the Next.js App Router is the most complete implementation.
+The React team is working with bundler developers to make these features easier to implement in the next generation of frameworks.

 </DeepDive>